mingpapilio/Codes_RisingTide/README.md

 # Codes_RisingTide
-This repository is for open access to source codes and data in the paper "Biological adaptation under fluctuating selection", which is currently submitted to publishers and under reviewing.
+This repository is for open access to source codes and data in the paper "Biological adaptation under fluctuating selection", which is currently submitted to publishers and under review.

 1. **PLEASE READ** the comments at the beginning of each file, containing the key parameters for simulations and notes for plotting.